Hackers News Hackers News

 • Credit card details

-The threat actor stated that Crunchyroll detected and revoked their access approximately 24 hours after the initial breach on March 12, 2026.
-Despite the relatively short access window, the volume of data exfiltrated suggests the attacker had pre-planned the operation and moved quickly once inside.
+The threat actor indicated that Crunchyroll detected and subsequently revoked their access approximately 24 hours after the initial intrusion on March 12, 2026.
+Despite this relatively brief access window, the sheer volume of data reportedly exfiltrated suggests a well-planned operation and rapid data extraction once inside the network.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.